kantv-ai/.github/profile/README.md

 - the rule-based order

-  we respect the rule-based (International) order and we respect the IPR.
+  we respect the rule-based (International) order and we respect the IPR, we also respect the fact.

 ### Roadmap